huBioinfo/CytoCommunity/README.md

 #### 4. Step3_ConsensusClustering.R

-In this step, we'll get a image collection folder that contains cluster assign matrix, node mask, gragh index and consensus label files of each Fold in each Time of the training process.
-Note that package diceR should be installed first.
+For each image, Step3 generates the following files: cluster assign matrix, node mask, gragh index and consensus label files of each fold in each run of the training process.
+Note the diceR package should be installed before this step.

 ```
 (CytoCommunity) PS D:\test\CytoCommunity-main\Supervised_CytoCommunity> Rscript.exe Step3_ConsensusClustering.R